uc-cdis/covid19-tools/README.md

 │   └── metadata.csv
 ...
 ```

+The ETL is consist of two parts: `COXRAY_FILE` - for file upload and `COXRAY` for metadata submission.

 `COXRAY_FILE` should run first.
 It will upload the files.
 `COXRAY` should run after `COXRAY_FILE` and it will create clinical data and it will link it to files in indexd.